MrLittleKitty/Snitch-Master/README.md

 5. The result can be found at `build/libs/*.jar`

 #Credits
+Mr_Little_Kitty - Main manager and creator of the mod Gjum            - Code, ideas, bug reports, and general help

-Thanks to all the contributors over at the [Snitch Visualizer Mod](https://github.com/Scuwr/Snitch-Visualizer) who started the idea of a mod to render snitches in-game.
+Special thanks to all the contributors over at the [Snitch Visualizer Mod](https://github.com/Scuwr/Snitch-Visualizer) who started the idea of a mod to render snitches in-game.

 #License
 This mod is licensed under the [MIT License](https://github.com/MrLittleKitty/Snitch-Master/blob/master/LICENSE.txt)